 Terrifying much?
 We asked the experts to tell us what they think of these claims.

 Ultherapy is an FDA-cleared, non-invasive procedure that triggers the body’s own regenerative response to tighten the brows, neck, and lower face.

 Through a focused ultrasound that boosts collagen production — also known as neocollagenesis — Ultherapy can be used to reduce the appearance of wrinkles on the chest, to tighten the jowls, and even to treat fine lines around the eyes, with absolutely no downtime.

 The procedure lasts one hour and a half on average, depending on how many breaks are needed.
-Results can be seen within 12 weeks, and the effects last up to 2 years.
+Results can be seen within 12 weeks, and the effects last up to two years.

 Ultherapy vs Thermage

-In Dr. Benchetrit’s opinion, Ultherapy is a superior technology.
+In Benchetrit’s opinion, Ultherapy is the superior technology.

-Terri Ross, Director at Lasky Aesthetics and Laser Center in Beverly Hills, California, offers a more nuanced appreciation of the non-invasive treatments her practice provides.
+Terri Ross, director at Lasky Aesthetics and Laser Center in Beverly Hills, offers a more nuanced appreciation of the non-invasive treatments her practice provides.